ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

 ```

 ### 2. Or we can map the reads to the nuclear genome and extract only those that did not map.
-The thought here is that if there is not too contamination in the reads, we will be able to eliminate all reads that are nuclear and keep only low-quality reads, organelle reads, and contamination reads to use for organelle genome assembly.
+The thought here is that if there is not too much contamination in the reads, we will be able to eliminate all reads that are nuclear and keep only low-quality reads, organelle reads, and contamination reads to use for organelle genome assembly.

 Softlink genome, reads and mapping script